 Limited investor funds are those mutual funds of which the equity interests are held by not more than 15 investors, a majority of whom (in number and without reference to the number of shares or other equity interests held by each investor) are capable of appointing or removing the operator of the fund.
-A limited investor fund excludes master funds.
+The limited investor fund classification excludes master funds.

 This category of fund was previously known as a "section 4(4) fund" or "exempt fund" because it was not required to be registered with CIMA.
-However changes to the mutual funds registration regime in 2020 now require all such to be registered with CIMA by the deadline.
+However changes to the mutual funds registration regime in 2020 mean that all such funds are to be registered with CIMA.